d-exclaimation/tetr-a-gone/README.md

 ### Brief

-Both players will be dropped above many square platforms, 7x10 to be precise (each board show half of the entire map, players will be dropped on their half of the map).
+Players will be dropped above a map of 7x10 rectangular platform consisting of 70 floor tiles (each board show half of the entire map, players will be dropped on their half of the map).

-When any player moved away from a platform, it will reduce its strength by some amount.
+Each time a player moves out of a plaform tile, it will reduce the tile's durability by some amount.

-If a platform no longer have enough strength to hold itself together, it will be broken and open a hole on that location.
+Once the platform tile no longer has enough strength to hold itself together, it will be disintegrate and open a hole on the location.

-When a player moved into a hole or got trapped with holes from all 4 sides, they fall and lose the game.
+If any of the two players moves into the hole or gets trapped with holes on all 4 sides, they will fall and loses the game.

 ### Objective

-Be last player standing (last to fall) or make sure the other player fell before you.
+Be the last player standing (last to fall) or make sure the other player falls before you.

 ### Setup